xdabdoub/BridgerSumo_V3/README.md

 ## Overview
 Bridger Sumo was originally commissioned for a Minecraft network.
 This plugin brings both the traditional Sumo Duel and the Block Sumo minigame into a single plugin.
 Block Sumo is a game mode for 2-16 players, where players spawn on a medium-sized void map with five lives.
 Players lose a life each time they fall, and the last player remaining wins.
 Additionally, a gold block at the center of the platform provides an alternative win condition—if a player stands on it for 20 uninterrupted seconds, they win the game.

+* The concept of Block Sumo in this plugin is inspired by [BedWars Practice Club](https://store.bedwarspractice.club).
+This is a custom remake with additional features and improvements, designed to enhance the gameplay experience.

 ###  Matchmaking
 Matchmaking in **Bridger Sumo** is facilitated using **Redis Pub/Sub communication**, allowing seamless synchronization between multiple servers in a network.
 When a player joins a queue, the system **publishes** their request to a Redis channel, and available servers **subscribe** to these messages to process and allocate matches efficiently.
 This ensures **real-time matchmaking**, reducing wait times and balancing player distribution across instances.